neuml/txtai/docs/embeddings/configuration.md

                 x = 4 * sqrt(embeddings count)
     nprobe: search probe setting (int) - defaults to x/16 (as defined above) for larger indexes
-    mmap: load as on-disk index (boolean) - defaults to false, trade query response time for a smaller RAM footprint
+    mmap: load as on-disk index (boolean) - trade query response time for a smaller RAM footprint, defaults to false
 ```

 See the following Faiss documentation links for more information.